jacassidy/MicroPs_Project/README.md

-MicroPs Project — FPGA Tetris System

-This repository contains the complete hardware and firmware implementation of our FPGA-based Tetris system, created for the Microprocessors final project.
-The design integrates a custom FPGA video pipeline, a microcontroller interface, hardware PLLs, SPI-based communication, and game logic implemented entirely in SystemVerilog.

-Repository Structure
-MicroPs_Project/
-├── fpga/                 # SystemVerilog source files for FPGA design │   ├── top_debug.sv      # Top-level module for the FPGA system
-│   ├── vga/              # VGA timing, pixel pipeline, rendering modules │   ├── tetris/           # Game logic, piece rotation, board updates │   ├── spi/              # SPI interface for MCU-FPGA communication
-│   ├── pll/              # Hardware PLL modules and clocking resources │   └── testbenches/      # Testbenches for major modules
-│
-├── mcu/                  # Microcontroller firmware for interfacing with FPGA │   ├── src/              # Core MCU source code
-│   └── include/          # Header files used by the MCU project │
-├── docs/                 # Documentation, diagrams, Quarto pages, project report │   └── portfolio.qmd     # Final project website content
-│
-├── assets/               # Images, diagrams, block schematics used in docs │
-└── README.md             # This file

-Project Overview

-The system implements a complete hardware Tetris game with:

-Custom VGA pipeline generating 640×480 @ 60 Hz

-Hardware PLL to produce the precise pixel clock

-Tetris game logic implemented in pure SystemVerilog (board state, piece movement, collision, rotation, line clearing)

-SPI-based communication between MCU and FPGA

-PS/2 keyboard input processed by the FPGA for player controls

-Deterministic hardware random generator sourced from the MCU

-Debug and telemetry modules for real-time visualization of internal FPGA state

-Key Components
-FPGA System (SystemVerilog)

-Located in fpga/.

-VGA modules handle timing, visible-region generation, and pixel output.

-Tetris logic controls piece spawning, rotation, collision detection, and line clearing.

-Active piece blitting overlays the falling piece into the board matrix.

-PLL module generates the exact pixel clock required for stable VGA output.

-SPI interface receives random numbers and control updates from the MCU.

-Telemetry renderer displays debug data on-screen for development and testing.

-Microcontroller (MCU) Firmware

-Located in mcu/.

-Sends random values and control signals to FPGA.

-Receives game state or debug info when needed.

-Performs final cleanup, error checking, and data packaging.

-Documentation

-Located in docs/.

-portfolio.qmd is the Quarto webpage describing the system architecture, bill of materials, FPGA/MCU design summaries, results, references, and acknowledgements.

-How to Build and Run
-FPGA

-Open the project using Lattice Radiant or the provided build files.

-Synthesize the design.

-Program the iCE40 UltraPlus FPGA board.

-Connect VGA display and PS/2 keyboard.

-Run MCU firmware to send startup data.

-MCU

-Open mcu/ in your preferred embedded environment.

-Compile and flash the code to the microcontroller board.

-Connect SPI pins to the FPGA.

-Requirements

-Lattice iCE40 UltraPlus FPGA

-Compatible MCU (HMC MicroPs course board)

-VGA display

-PS/2 keyboard

-Radiant toolchain

-Standard hardware lab peripherals

-Contributors

-James Kaden Cassidy

-Team Members: (Add remaining team names and bios here)

-License

-This project is for educational use within the Microprocessors course at Harvey Mudd College.
-Redistribution should include proper credit.
+## Project Overview

+This system implements a complete Tetris game entirely in hardware using:

+- Custom VGA pipeline generating 640×480 @ 60 Hz
+- Hardware PLL to generate the pixel clock
+- Tetris game logic written in SystemVerilog
+- Active piece rotation, collision detection, and line clearing
+- SPI communication between MCU and FPGA
+- PS/2 keyboard input for player controls
+- On-screen debug and telemetry overlay
+- Deterministic hardware random generator sourced from the MCU

+## FPGA Design (SystemVerilog)

+Located in `fpga/`.

+Key components include:

+- VGA timing and pixel pipeline
+- Game board state machine
+- Piece rotation and movement logic
+- Collision detection and bottom-touch logic
+- Line-clear mechanism
+- Active piece blitter
+- PLL for video clock
+- SPI receiver for MCU commands
+- Telemetry renderer for debugging

+## Microcontroller Firmware

+Located in `mcu/`.

+The MCU:

+- Sends random numbers and control updates over SPI
+- Handles initialization logic
+- Performs cleanup and validation on outgoing data
+- Interfaces with physical I/O peripherals

+## Documentation

+Located in `docs/`.

+- `portfolio.qmd` contains the Quarto report/website for the project.
+- Diagrams and reference images are stored in `assets/`.

+## How to Build and Run

+### FPGA

+1. Open the project in **Lattice Radiant**.
+2. Synthesize and implement the design.
+3. Program the iCE40 UltraPlus FPGA.
+4. Connect:
+   - VGA monitor
+   - PS/2 keyboard
+   - MCU SPI lines
+5. Run the MCU firmware.

+### MCU

+1. Open the `mcu/` folder in your preferred embedded environment.
+2. Build and flash firmware to the microcontroller board.
+3. Connect SPI signals (SCK, SDI, SDO, CE) to FPGA.

+## Requirements

+- Lattice iCE40 UltraPlus FPGA
+- Compatible MCU (HMC MicroPs course board)
+- VGA monitor
+- PS/2 keyboard
+- Lattice Radiant toolchain
+- Standard lab hardware equipment

+## Contributors

+- **James Kaden Cassidy**
+- *(Add additional team members and links as needed)*

+## License

+This project is for educational use.
+Redistribution should include appropriate credit.